ucbext/cs900/readme.md

 Starter Code
 ------------
 This repository contains various pieces of starter code that provide a skeleton and will help you get started on your assignments.
-When working with this starter code, please remember that you may not change or delete:
+The starter code is my solutions to the problems with some parts removed.
+However, the method that I use to solve the problem isn't necessarily the only method (or even the best).
+When working with this starter code, you may modify it to your needs.
+The only restriction is that you may not change or delete any code within the `java/test` directory.

-- Any of the code or tests already present
-- Any of the interfaces, APIs, or methods already present

 Private Repositories
 --------------------